Saluda County Celebrates 250

 The Struggle for Liberty on Saluda County Soil

-As we mark the 250th anniversary of the American Revolution, the Saluda County Historical Society invites you to explore the stories of our land and our people—the patriots, families, and communities whose footprint shaped this county long before its formal boundaries existed.
+As we mark the 250th anniversary of the American Revolution, the Saluda County Historical Society invites you to explore these powerful stories of our land and our people—the Patriots and Loyalists, the divided families, the fallen, and the survivors whose choices and conflicts shaped this county long before its formal boundaries existed.

 250 graphic